PremTestAV/AxelerantAssignment/README.md

     d.
 WomensPageAutomationTest - Navigate to Women's Page from Landing Page & click on different tabs.Validating if the number of items displayed are correct in each of the tab
     e.
 FullCheckOutTest - Navigate to TShirt Page from Landing Page & add an item to the cart.Validating if the checkout process is complete without any issues

    The test mentioned in 3.a in the assignment was not attempted as enabling the Filter in WomensPage left the application hanging for a long time.
-So its not a valid scenario     for test automation
+So its not a valid scenario     for test automation.
+Instead test 'd' above has been used.

   # TestReport
   Once the tests are executed, the html test results will be present in this folder